openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

          - No longer used.

            **History**: Specified when ``userprofile.allow_certificate`` was
-           set to false: to indicate that the student was on the restricted embargo list.
+           set to false to indicate that the learner was on the restricted embargo list.

        * - unavailable